Chiptune

-Chiptune, also called 8-bit music (although not all chiptune is 8-bit), is a style of electronic music, and its associated subculture, made using the programmable sound generator (PSG) sound chips or synthesizers in vintage arcade machines, computers and video game consoles.
+Chiptune, also called 8-bit music (although not all chiptune is 8-bit), is a style of electronic music and musical subculture made using the programmable sound generator (PSG) sound chips or synthesizers in vintage arcade machines, computers and video game consoles.
 The term is commonly used to refer to tracker format music using extremely basic and small samples that an old computer or console could produce (this is the original meaning of the term), as well as music that combines PSG sounds with modern musical styles.
 It has been described as "an interpretation of many genres".
 Any existing song can be arranged in a chiptune style.
 It can be defined by choice of instrument, by timbre more than specific style elements.

 Technology

 A waveform generator is a fundamental module in a sound synthesis system.
 A waveform generator usually produces a basic geometrical waveform with a fixed or variable timbre and variable pitch.
-Common waveform generator configurations usually included two or three simple waveforms and often a single pseudo-random-noise generator (PRNG).
+Common waveform generator configurations usually included two or three simple waveforms and often a single pseudorandom noise generator (PRNG).
 Available waveforms often included pulse wave (whose timbre can be varied by modifying the duty cycle), square wave (a symmetrical pulse wave producing only odd overtones), triangle wave (which has a fixed timbre containing only odd harmonics but is softer than a square wave), and sawtooth wave (which has a bright raspy timbre and contains odd and even harmonics).
 Two notable examples of systems employing this technology were the Game Boy portable game console and the Commodore 64 personal computer.
-The Game Boy uses two pulse channels (switchable between 12.5%, 25%, 50% and 75% wave duty cycle), a channel for a 4-bit waveform generator, and a pseudo-random-noise generator.
+The Game Boy uses two pulse channels (switchable between 12.5%, 25%, 50% and 75% wave duty cycle), a 4-bit waveform channel, and a noise channel.
 The Commodore 64 however used the MOS Technology SID chip which offered 3 channels, each switchable between pulse, saw-tooth, triangle, and noise.
 Unlike the Game Boy, the pulse channels on the Commodore 64 allowed full control over wave duty cycles.
 The SID was a very technically advanced chip, offering many other features including ring modulation and adjustable resonance filters.

 Due to the limited number of voices in early sound chips, one of the main challenges is to produce rich polyphonic music with them.
 The usual method to emulate it is via quick arpeggios, which is one of the most relevant features of chiptune music (along with its electronic timbres).

 Some older systems featured a simple beeper as their only sound output, as the original ZX Spectrum and IBM PC; despite this, many skilled programmers were able to produce unexpectedly rich music with this bare hardware, where the sound is fully generated by the system's CPU by direct control of the beeper.